 By Guest Blogger Elisa D. Wallace with Forsyth Family magazine

-Although as a mother, I can easily see the benefit for assigning household tasks, not all parents agree with me.
+As a mother, I easily see the benefit for assigning household tasks, yet not all parents agree with me.
 Numerous parents want their kids to enjoy their childhood, free of the burdens of adult duties.
-Others may see their children as being less capable of properly completing the needed jobs.
-They worry that the laundry will get messed up, or the dishes will not be put back in the correct place.
-Regardless of the opinions, why should one consider assigning chores to their tikes?
+Also, others may think their children are incapable of properly completing the needed jobs.
+They worry about kids messing-up laundry or misplacing dishes.
+Regardless of those opinions, why should one consider assigning chores to their tikes?

 Want to see more blogs like this and get notifications on local events and happenings?
 Subscribe to our free weekly newsletters here.